 Ball & Half Ball Lenses

-Sizes of all the materials we can offer are as follows;
+Typical dimensions of the materials Knight Optical can offer are as follows:

 |Sapphire||0.2 – 25.4mm|